erigontech/docs/src/getting-started/tips.md

 ## Optimize for Low Latency

-Use a machine with low latency (not throughput) disk and RAM for faster initial sync.
+Use a machine with low latency storage (not throughput) and high RAM for faster initial sync.

 ## Memory Optimized Nodes